-Public Health's Nutrition and Physical Activity Program has worked with 18 funded partners on food distribution efforts prior to the COVID-19 pandemic as part of the State's Supplemental Nutrition Assistance Program-Education (SNAP-ed) funding.
-A key strategy of the program is to increase access to healthy food by distributing fresh, whole produce in parks, schools, health care clinics and other community-based settings.
-Since the beginning of the pandemic in March 2020, Public Health and community-based partners have coordinated free produce distributions serving Black/African American and other highly impacted communities in Antelope Valley, Compton, East Compton, Florence, Crenshaw, Hyde Park, Willowbrook, Lawndale, Watts, Torrance, and Lennox.
+Public Health's Nutrition and Physical Activity Program has worked with 18 funded partners on food distribution efforts prior to the COVID-19 pandemic as part of the state's Supplemental Nutrition Assistance Program-Education (SNAP-ed) funding.
+A key strategy of the program is to increase access to healthy food by distributing fresh, wholesome produce in parks, schools, health-care clinics, and other community-based settings.
+Since the beginning of the pandemic in March 2020, Public Health and community-based partners have coordinated free produce distributions serving Latino/x and other highly impacted communities in Antelope Valley, Canoga Park, Pacoima, Sylmar, East Los Angeles, and San Fernando Valley area.
 Approximately 777,600 pounds of fresh produce have been distributed over a course of over 250 events, reaching nearly 45,000 individuals.
-Public Health community-based partners, such as Social Justice Learning Institute (SJLI), served the South LA region and surrounding communities by partnering with local social service organizations to distribute fresh produce, as well as connect participants with helpful resources to help mitigate the economic impact of the pandemic.

 Public Health also offered food distribution at Public Health's Wellness Communities.
 Since October 2019, the Wellness Community in Willowbrook (MLK Healing Center) has worked with a local community-based organization to distribute free groceries.
 By October 2021, this effort had expanded with support from Public Health's Nutrition Program to a total of five Wellness Community locations: Antelope Valley Health Center/AV Wellness Community, Hollywood-Wilshire Wellness Community, Pomona Wellness Community, and Whittier Wellness Community.
 To date, a total of 92 produce distribution events have been held, distributing at least 161,477 pounds of fresh produce for low-income individuals and families.
 In addition to these Public Health-funded efforts, Public Health staff have also partnered with Jesus Loves You International to distribute food during Wellness Community activities taking place in County parks.
 Between February 2022 and May 2022, 145 households were served at one County park in the Santa Clarita Valley.